Alnus

 Alnus rhombifoliawhite alder

-Distribution: Chiefly east of the Cascades crest in Washington; Washington to California and Nevada, east to Idaho.
+Distribution: Occurring chiefly east of the Cascades crest in Washington; Washington to California and Nevada, east to Idaho.

 Habitat: Near streams at low elevations.